animalsina/steam-deck-easy-installer-model/README.md

 ### Adding a New Flatpak Application

-To add a new Flatpak application to Steam, simply run the `run.sh` script with the application name:
+To add a new Flatpak application to Steam, run the `run.sh` script with the application name:

 ```
 ./bin/run.sh <flatpak-app-name>